 Creative Urn Ideas for a Loved One’s Ashes

-When your loved one passes away, he or she typically explains whether he or she would like to be buried or cremated.
+When your loved one passes away, they typically explain whether they would like to be buried or cremated.

-Your loved one may even indicate whether he or she would like cremains to be split up between different family members.
-Your loved one may not indicate a preference on how to store his or her ashes.
+Your loved one may even indicate whether they would like cremains to be split up between different family members.
+Your loved one may not indicate a preference on how to store their ashes.
 That gives you the freedom to select a vessel that pays tribute to your loved one.

 1. Stained glass urn